 Understanding of the world:

-During this term we will be exploring the festival of Chinese New Year.
+During this term we will be learning about technology and the first steps of coding.
+We will use programming skills with Beebots, building obstacles for them to go around and drawing maps to follow.
+We will also introduce the children to their first history based topic 'How have I changed?'.
+We will discuss how the children have changed since they were born and talk about key events in their lives to introduce chronology and time sequencing.
+We will also find out about the festival of Chinese New Year.
 This is a lovely way to introduce the children to different aspects of the Chinese culture and again extend our ability to make comparisons.
 During the festival period we will read stories from the Chinese culture, look at the different foods from the region and dip into the beliefs surrounding the Chinese zodiac.

-As the term progresses we will be having a special visitor who will be bringing us some real live hens to meet and greet and, before she goes, she will be leaving us some eggs of our very own!
-They will take 21 days to incubate within our own in-class incubator and if we’re lucky, some of them will hatch before our very eyes.
+At the end of the term, we will be welcoming some special visitors who will stay with us for around a month.. we will be taking care of some eggs!
+They will take 21 days to incubate within our own in-class incubator and if we're lucky, some of them will hatch before our very eyes in Spring 2.
 This topic is a great opportunity to see growth and change first hand, learn how to care for living things and of course, capture some very cute pictures of chicks.

 This term we will continue to deepen our understanding of number.
 During the Autumn term we worked hard to ensure all children had a solid concept of the numbers 1-5.
 This meant ensuring that they could recognise and write the numerals, break each number down into smaller numbers (i.e. 3 can be made up of three ones, a two and a one, or a three and a zero), find one more and less and start adding and subtracting these numbers to and from each other.
 This learning will be continued this term with the numbers 6-10.